tfpauly/privacy-proxy/draft-geohash-hint.md

 when looking up information that may vary depending on location.

 This document also defines a how forward proxies can use proxy status fields to inform clients about the result of their Geohash hints.
+Test

 ## Requirements